kchinzei/search_logger_obsidian_plugin/README.md

 	- Log note name: Filename of a note. '.md' is automatically appeded.
 	- Listener port: local server port number.
 You must match it with that in the browser extension.
 	- Prepend mode: When on, new entries are inserted at the top of the note.
 It can make Obsidian slow the the log growing very long.

+## Tips

+You can add a hotkey to open the log note.
+From menu **Preferences → Hotkeys → "Search Logger: Open Log Note"** to add a hotkey combination.